-In general, it is much easier to pass a continuing disability review than it is to be granted benefits in the first place.
+In general, it is much easier to pass a continuing disability review (CDR) than it is to be granted benefits in the first place.

-Most claims are set for review every three or seven years, depending on the likelihood that your condition will improve.
-If a claimant has a condition that is expected to medically improve, even a CDR may be conducted even sooner than 3 years.
+Most cases are set for review every three or seven years, depending on the likelihood that your condition will improve.
+If a claimant has a condition that is expected to medically improve, a CDR may be conducted even sooner than three years.
 On the other end of the range, Social Security beneficiaries whose condition is not expected to improve or are disabled due to a permanent condition (such as a lost limb or impaired intellectual functioning) may have their claim reviewed even less than every seven years.
-However, even those with permanent disability conditions are subject to CDRs.
+But even those with permanent disability conditions are subject to CDRs.
 In addition, CDRs are also more frequently conducted for beneficiaries who are under the age of 50.
 For more information on the frequency of medical reviews for adults, see our article on how often disability reviews happen.

 Children who are receiving SSI disability benefits will automatically have their claims reviewed when they turn 18.
 The standards that must be met for an adult to be considered disabled are different than those for a child, so at age 18, the child will be evaluated under the adult standards.

 Newborns who receive SSI due to a low-birth weight will have their claim reviewed prior to the one-year mark.

 In addition to the regularly scheduled CDRs, the SSA may conduct a continuing disability review in any of the following situations:

 If your Social Security claim is up for review, the SSA will notify you by mail.
 The SSA will send you either a copy of the short form, Disability Update Report (SSA-455-OCR-SM), or the long form, Continuing Disability Review Report (SSA-454-BK).
 The short form is generally for those whose condition is not expected to improve, and is only two pages.